MaxB0u/spring24-ditto_thesis/sender_receiver/README.md

 * `src/lib.rs`: Contains the main logic of the program.
 Starts threads for sending to and receiving from the network.
 * `config/*.toml`: Toml configuration files, whose structure will be described below.

-## Running the software version of Ditto
+## Running the sender/receiver program

 ```sudo cargo run config/<name of the config file to use>```